Verse of the Day - John 3:16 – When Heaven Sent Its Best

 John 3:16 - Application to Life

-- Have I truly experienced my ‘new birth’ – the spiritual transformation that qualifies me to enter God’s kingdom?
+1. Have I truly experienced my ‘new birth’, the spiritual transformation that qualifies me to enter God’s kingdom?

 John 3:16 - Prayer

-O my dear God, whenever I read this verse, which You spoke through the mouth of Your most beloved Son Jesus, that “God so loved the world that He gave His only Son,” my heart really trembles when I hear it.
-And I wonder, is it even possible?
-That You loved this broken, rebellious, running away from You world so much?
-And that You included me in it too?
-I who ran away from You so many times, I who was so entangled in my sins so many times, yet You did not abandon me and You loved me even when I did not even think myself worthy of love.
+whenever I read this verse, spoken through the mouth of Your beloved Son, Jesus, "God so loved the world that He gave His only Son," it truly makes my heart tremble.
+And I wonder, could it be possible?
+That You loved this broken, rebellious, and fleeing world so much?
+Including me.
+I, who so often ran away from You, so often entangled in my sins, yet You did not abandon me, and You loved me even when I did not consider myself worthy of love.

 O Father, Your love was no ordinary emotion.
-It was a love that bled on the cross, full of pain, yet You gave Your only Son for me – He not only taught while He was in the world, nor did He only perform miracles, but He sacrificed Himself for me.
-When I think that You gave Your Son so that I would not perish, a deep vibration rises in my soul.
-Your love, O merciful Father, is not merely tender—it is firm, sacrificial, and holy.
+It was a love that bled on the cross, so full of pain, yet You gave Your only Son to be sacrificed for me.
+When I think that You gave Your Son so that I would not perish, a deep tremor rises in my soul.
+O merciful Father, your love is not merely tender; it is also steadfast, sacrificial, and holy.

-Father, I now believe that my greatest gift is Jesus, He is my way—He took my death in His death so that I could find my life in His.
-And Father, You gave me this life in Your Son unconditionally.
+O Father, I now believe that my greatest gift is Jesus, the One who took my death in His death so that I could find my life in His.
+And O Father, you have given me this life unconditionally in your Son.
 Have I ever shown such faith?
-Have I trusted You as You deserve?
-Yet You hold these feeble hands.
-You hear my broken prayers.
+Have I trusted you as you deserve?
+Yet you hold these weak hands.
+You listen to my broken prayers.
 You speak in my silence.
-You say: “Whoever believes in Me shall not perish.”
-And I weep, for I know that my faith is also a result of Your grace.
+You say: “Whoever believes in me will not perish.”
+And I weep, because I know that my faith is also a result of your grace.

 Post a Comment